hardcamls/reedsolomon/docs/galois_fields.md

 Here we have defined an extension field of degree 2 over the primitive field modulo 3 containing $3^2 = 9$ elements.

-The elements of this field are are polynomials with coefficients modulo 3, where the polynomial itself is modulo the so called irreducible polynomial (called `pp` above).
+The elements of this field are polynomials with coefficients modulo 3, where the polynomial itself is modulo the so called irreducible polynomial ($x^2 + 2x + 2$ and called `pp` above).

 The polynomial $x$ is a primitive element of this field and we can use it to generate all non-zero elements.